Greyisheep/go-feeds/README.md

 # go-feeds
-A web server that gives a json response of supported dev.to feeds related to Go
+A web server that gives a json response of supported dev.to xml feeds related to Go